Dead Space 2 (Xbox 360)

 Listen, fellas.
 If you’re going to make a shooter, then go balls out and make a shooter.
 If not, then tone it down a notch like you did the first time.
 I don’t care what you do with this franchise, as long as you do something that works.
 Dead Space 2 doesn’t work.

-If you enjoyed this Dead Space 2 review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Dead Space 2 review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!